AlexFr062/samples/Networking/UDP/udp_echo_server/readme.md

 Public BBW interface is WiFi.
 By default, it's name is `BeagleBone-363F`, password BeagleBone, IP address 192.168.8.1.

-It is possiblt to connect to BBW WiFi from any computer.
+It is possible to connect to BBW WiFi from any computer.
 My Windows 11 laptop looks good for this task.
 When placed close to BBW, I can see `BeagleBone-363F` in the list of available WiFi connections.
 Select it, Enter BeagleBone password.
 Once this is done, check connection:

 ```
 C:\Windows\System32>ping 192.168.8.1